liues1992/php-protobuf-generator/README.md

 - [ ] Add License
 - [ ] Custom generator support (write your own code generators by require this package)

+# Why do I need this instead of Google's default implementation?
+- Sometimes you wish to customize the generated code, which is complicated to do if you modify google/protobuf source code(c++) and recompile the protoc binary
+- Cool to generate php code using php.

 # How does it work
 That's a secret.
 Find out yourself.